-The 2021 CREF speakers include experts in the field of cardiothoracic surgery, cardiovascular anesthesia, extracorporeal perfusion, health service research and quality, critical care, and more.
+The 2021 CREF speakers included experts in the field of cardiothoracic surgery, cardiovascular anesthesia, extracorporeal perfusion, health service research and quality, critical care, and more.
 View the brief biographies of this year's confirmed CREF faculty below.
-More will be added soon.

 Speakers & Faculty

 James Arrowood is an attorney admitted in California, Arizona, Pennsylvania, New Jersey, and Washington, D.C., and he has practiced for more than 15 years in the healthcare arena.
 His clientele have included a wide variety of healthcare professionals, practice groups, entrepreneurs, and suppliers, including pharmaceutical companies, as well as some of the preeminent practitioners in their medical fields.
 James focuses on the business and personal legal issues facing healthcare professionals, not on malpractice.
 Rather, James works to eliminate some of the issues that lead to business or malpractice lawsuits.
 He has lectured at UCLA Medical School, teaches Continuing Legal Education for the Arizona State Bar, and been feature in a number of newspapers and as a legal analyst on TV.

 PC MEMBER & SPEAKER